 Status of Operations

-In fall 2021, NYU will resume in-person classroom instruction and most other pre-COVID activities.
+In fall 2021, NYU will resume in-person classroom instruction.
 Against the backdrop of the lingering risks and uncertainty of COVID-19, we will continue to be guided in our decision-making by a focus on safety and health.
-The vaccination of NYU community members—both in New York City and at our study away sites in the US and abroad—will be at the heart of our planning as we carry out NYU’s research and teaching mission.
+The vaccination and testing of all NYU community members—both in New York City and at the majority of our Study Away sites in the US and abroad—will be at the heart of our planning as we carry out NYU’s research and teaching mission.

-- NYU is strongly encouraging all community members to be vaccinated against COVID-19.
+- NYU is requiring all community members (students, faculty, employees, and affiliates, vendors, and visitors who are approved as essential to enter campus) to be vaccinated against COVID-19.

-- NYU is facilitating vaccinations of students, faculty and employees through NYU Langone and the Student Health Center in accordance with City and State guidelines.
+- NYU is offering vaccinations for students, faculty and employees through the Student Health Center in accordance with City and State guidelines.

 - NYU offices will be opened for faculty and administrators to return to in-person work by August 2021.

-- Fall semester classes, which begin September 2, are expected to be in-person.
+- Fall semester classes, which begin September 2, will be in-person.

 Other Degree-granting Campuses